evanatherton/jotun_bifrost_utils/README.md

 ### Catenary Solver

 The next utility planned for Jotun is a catenary curve solver for creating hanging ropes and cables.

-## Dependencies

-Jotun requires Autodesk Maya 2023 or later.
-To use the tools in this collection, you also need Bifrost installed and enabled.

 ## License